 - If you use it at its highest setting, you’ll need to fill it frequently.
 Try it at its lowest setting first to see if it does the trick for you.

 Sometimes, simple is best.
-The Vicks FilterFree Humidifier is easy to operate, easy to refill, and easy to clean.
-It has no filter that you need to replace, and the opening into the water chamber is large enough so that your regular cleaning sessions (which you’ll have to do no matter what unit you choose) are a breeze.
-It’s also compatible with medicated, scented pads to ease congestion and because it’s a cool mist humidifier, you’ll be at ease knowing there’s no burn risk to your baby.
+We think the best humidifier for your baby’s nursery is the Vicks FilterFree Humidifier because it is easy to operate, refill, and clean.
+It has no filter that you need to replace, and the opening into the water chamber is large enough that your regular cleaning sessions (which you’ll have to do no matter which unit you choose) are a breeze.
+It’s also compatible with medicated, scented pads to ease congestion.
+And because it’s a cool mist humidifier, you’ll be at ease knowing there’s no burn risk to your baby.

 There are a few tricks you can try when your baby comes down with a cold, and using a humidifier is at the very top of that list.
-Not only can moist air make your babe more comfortable, but it can also help them heal faster — and stay well longer.
-That’s well worth the upfront investment of a humidifier if you ask me.
+Not only can moist air make your babe more comfortable, but it can also help them heal faster and stay healthy longer.
+That’s well worth the upfront investment of a humidifier.